Materials-Consortia/OPTIMADE/optimade.rst

   data type of its items are the same, both when explicitly writing all list items (using the standard rules) and when using the compact format;

-- it avoids having to resort to the transmission of large property values for each constant (but potentially large) property, thus reducing the amount of data transferred and avoiding the need to perform separate requests for each individual property.
+- even if in the future a compact format is implemented also in the large-property transfer protocol (described in the section `Transmission of large property values`_), using the approach described here (where data is directly provided in the :field:`data` section) avoids unnecessary separate requests for each individual property.

 Example: